 Close your eyes and picture a Truck Driver.
 What do you see?
 While these images will vary from person to person, it is likely to envision this one commonality…the Driver is a man.

 Unfortunately, this is a stigma that has plagued the trucking industry for years, but there is some truth to it.
-According to Freightwaves, women make up only about 10% of Over-the-Road Drivers, 43.5% of the non-executive workforce in trucking companies, and 24% of the executive workforce.
+According to the Women in Trucking Index data from 2022, women make up about 14% of professional drivers and 36.7% of leadership roles in C-suite and supervisory positions.
 While these numbers have slowly risen over the years, they have a long way to go toward gender diversity.

 The good news?
 The trucking industry is becoming more diverse than ever before.
 Organizations like the Women in Trucking Association are encouraging women to find employment in the industry and helping to minimize obstacles that might stand in their way.